mchara01/centaur/README.md

 | 8   | [Securify](https://github.com/eth-sri/securify2)             | [link](https://arxiv.org/pdf/1806.01143.pdf)                                                                                                                                                           |
 | 9   | [Vandal](https://github.com/usyd-blockchain/vandal)          | [link](https://arxiv.org/pdf/1809.03981.pdf)                                                                                                                                                           |

-## Vulnerability Taxonomy <a name="taxonomy"></a>
+## Vulnerability Categorisation <a name="taxonomy"></a>
-For categorising the vulnerabilities found by the smart contract analysis tools, we used the [DASP10](https://dasp.co/) taxonomy.
-The taxonomy is constituted by the most popular vulnerabilities currently in smart contracts.
+For categorising the vulnerabilities found by the smart contract analysis tools, we extended the [DASP10](https://dasp.co/) taxonomy to replace category _Unknown Unknowns_ (10), which includes any vulnerabilities that do not fall in any other category, with each one of this uncategorised vulnerabilities.
+Category _Short Address Attack_ (9) is not discovered by any of the tools that where used in this study.
-Category _Short Address Attack_ (9) is not discovered by any of the tools that where used in this study and category _Unknown Unknowns_ (10) includes any vulnerabilities that do not fall in any other category.
+To enrich the vulnerability categorisation, we have used also the [Smart Contract Weakness Classification (SWC Registry)](https://swcregistry.io/) to map found vulnerabilities to an SWC id, which can help users learn more (e.g. description, remediation, code examples) about a specific vulnerability.

 ## License <a name="license"></a>
 This project is licensed under the terms of the MIT license, which can be found at the `LICENSE` file.